METIS-DATA-SCIENCE-PROJECTS/NYC_Subway_System_EDA/README.md

 The MTA network comprises the nation’s largest bus fleet and more subway and commuter rail cars than all other U.S. transit systems combined.
 The MTA's operating agencies are MTA New York City Transit, MTA Bus, Long Island Rail Road, Metro-North Railroad, and MTA Bridges and Tunnels.

+Turnstile data is derived from the physical device at a Control Area (Station) used to collect fares for entry into the system.
+These fares are collected via swipes from a plastic media name MetroCard.
+The collected data is then transmitted to a mainframe application called Automated Fare Collection system (AFC).

+**Data Collection Methodology:**

+The audit register data is extracted from a central database weekly on **Saturdays** for posting.
+The actual register data is generated at the turnstile device **every 4 hours** at which time the device uploads the data to a central database.

+The data is broken down to Daily and Hourly periods.
+The data is **10 digits long and will roll-over to zero (0) on over-flow**.

+Other factors that may impact the data are:

+* Hardware failure where the hard drive needs to be replaced, and initialized.
+* Data corruption from faulty devices, or heavy banging on the turnstile

 **MTA Turnstile Data:**

 Data obtained from http://web.mta.info/developers/turnstile.html.

 **Field Descriptions:**